OPALX-project/Manual/README.md

 ## Introduction

 Since version 2 the _OPAL_ manual is written in Asciidoc.
-AsciiDoc is a human-readable document format, semantically equivalent to DocBook XM.
+AsciiDoc is a human-readable document format, semantically equivalent to DocBook XML.
 Documents written in Asciidoc can be converted to other formats like HTML, PDF, EPUB and others.